 In a 2011 judgment (Per Mafafo v Minister of Justice and Constitutional Development), a court held that “(Mafafo) could not be admitted as a attorney (sic) simply because the Law Society of Northern Province opposed her application for admission on the strength of the submissions made by the said Chief Magistrate that she was not a fit an (sic) proper person to be admitted as an attorney.
 Despite opposition from the said Law Society, she was ultimately admitted.”

-Wisely, the HPCSA has replaced Mafafo with advocate Xoliswa Brenda Bacela.
-She is also an HPCSA council member and has been an acting judge.
+Wisely then, the HPCSA has replaced Mafafo with advocate Xoliswa Brenda Bacela.
+Bacela is also an HPCSA council member and has been an acting judge.
 Section 10 of the Health Professions Act makes provision for her to sit on the appeal committee.

 As in all HPCSA hearings, a verdict requires a majority decision.
 And rules don’t give the chair a casting vote.
 That raises interesting legal challenges should deadlock arise in a 2-2 vote.

-The HPCSA will be aware that if the appeal verdict goes against Noakes, he will seek redress in the High Court.
+The HPCSA will be aware that if the appeal verdict goes against Noakes, he will likely seek redress in the country’s High Court.

 Of course, there are no guarantees in court cases.
-However, extensive unchallenged evidence led to Noakes’s acquittal.
-And the probity of South Africa’s judicial system makes it highly likely that he will prevail.
+However, extensive unchallenged evidence led to Noakes’ acquittal.
+And the probity of South Africa’s judicial system improves the odds that he will prevail.